yiisoft/yii-bulma/README.md

 There are several ways to install the assets, they are:

-1.- Using the [AssetPackagist](https://asset-packagist.org/) package manager.
+1. Using the [AssetPackagist](https://asset-packagist.org/) package manager.

-Add to composer.json the following:
+Add to composer.json file the following:

 ```json
 {